observer-pro/observer_back/README.md

 **Room Creation and Connection:**

 - `room/create`: Create a room.
 Sent by the host, a room is created, and data about the room is sent in the `room/update` event.
 - `room/rehost`: Reconnect a teacher to the room.
 - `room/join`: Join an existing room.
-Users connect to a room and receive `room/join` in response, containing their data.
+Users connects to a room and receive `room/join` in response, containing their data.
 - `room/rejoin`: Reconnect a student to the room.
+- `room/kill`: Force user disconnect.
 - `room/close`: Close the room by the host.
 Students got the `room/closed` event, notifying about room closure.

 **Message Exchange:**

 - `message/to_client`: Send a message from the teacher to the student.
 - `message/to_mentor`: Send a message from the student to the teacher.
+- `message/user`: Get messages from/to user.
 - `message`: Information messages

 **Collaborative Usage Control:**